 This guide will start by getting you set up to run an Urbit ship, and then tell you everything you need to now do to either.

 Setting up your environment

 We assume you’ve gotten a basic introduction to Urbit.
-If you haven’t, read the Understanding Urbit series, or just jump ahead to the Technical Overview.
+If you haven’t, read the Understanding Urbit series.

 Once you’re ready, you can get started on the network right away and take some first steps, without acquiring an identity, by creating a comet.